This article contains affiliate links, read our the disclaimer here.

 Augusta – Flinders Bay, from the Surfers Lookout at Albany Terrace to the point where Albany Terrace turns west.

 Dog Friendly Wineries, Breweries and Cafes

 There are plenty of wineries and breweries throughout the Margaret River region that are dog friendly.
-If you visit these places, be courteous to your fellow guests and attach your dog to a lead and enjoy the wine.
+If you visit these places, be courteous to your fellow guests and attach your dog to a lead and enjoy the wine and beer.

 3 Oceans Wine